 Our Multi-Asset Views

-Views have a 6−12 month horizon and are those of the authors and Wellington Management’s Investment Strategy team.
-Views are as of June 2021, are based on available information, and are subject to change without notice.
-The authors’ process has been updated to incorporate a wider set of inputs from the Investment Strategy team; changes in views will be included again starting next quarter.
+Views have a 6−12 month horizon and are those of the authors and Wellington Management’s Investment Strategy Team.
+Views are as of September 2021, are based on available information, and are subject to change without notice.
 Individual portfolio management teams may hold different views and may make different investment decisions for different clients.
 This material is not intended to constitute investment advice or an offer to sell, or the solicitation of an offer to purchase shares or other securities.

 Commodities: Strong Fundamentals and a Unique Portfolio Role

 We are bullish on commodities given the inflation dynamics discussed, as well as supply/demand imbalances across energy, metals, and agriculture.
 Capital expenditures have been very weak for the past decade following a free-spending period focused on growth rather than profitability.
 More structurally, environmental concerns are feeding into higher costs and potentially lower supply.
 Our research shows that commodities have historically been the only asset with a materially positive beta4 to inflation, so from a portfolio-construction standpoint, we see a case for at least some commodities exposure.

 Low Rates, Tight Spreads: What to Do in Fixed Income?

 We agree with market consensus that the Fed may likely begin tapering around year end.
 We see the European Central Bank (ECB) as more hawkish relative to the nominal growth picture in its economy, and we think sovereign rates in Europe are likely to drift upward.
 In credit, valuations are rich, with most spreads well inside of median levels.
 However, defaults are likely to stay very low, and demand technicals are strong as demographics and pensions generate huge demand for yield.